Yamaha TX500

 The Yamaha TX500 is a two-cylinder standard motorcycle built by Yamaha and sold in 1973 and 1974.
-Early models closely resembled the Triumph Bonneville in style.
+In styling, the boxy cylinders and heads resembled the RD350, rather than the XS650, which resembled the British 650 twins.
 In 1975 the bike was renamed XS500 and then continued to be updated until 1978 when sales ended in the USA.
 In Europe, the model was available through 1980.

 History

 The TX500 debuted in Tokyo in October 1972.
 It arrived in most markets in 1973, along with the larger TX750.
 Like Yamaha's earlier XS650, both the TX500 and TX750 were four-stroke air-cooled twins.
 While the TX500 and TX750 were released at or near the same time, there were significant differences between their engines.
 The short production life of the TX500 was due in part to problems with engine leaks and failures.
 The TX750 experienced similar problems, which were in part attributed to aeration of the engine oil caused by the operation of the anti-vibration system.
 Yamaha attributed the problem to excessive heat build-up in the engine and a lack of machine durability.
 In the TX500 excessive heat build-up promoted warped valve seats and cracked cylinder heads.
 Its exhaust ports were re-shaped on later engines to improve heat dissipation.